TransCode Therapeutics Announc - GuruFocus.com

 Forward-Looking Statements

-This press release contains “forward-looking statements” that are subject to substantial risks and uncertainties, including statements related to the completion of the offering.
+This press release contains “forward-looking statements” that are subject to substantial risks and uncertainties.
 All statements, other than statements of historical fact, contained in this press release are forward-looking statements.
 Forward-looking statements contained in this press release may be identified by the use of words such as “anticipate,” “believe,” “contemplate,” “could,” “estimate,” “expect,” “intend,” “seek,” “may,” “might,” “plan,” “potential,” “predict,” “project,” “target,” “aim,” “should,” "will” “would,” or the negative of these words or other similar expressions, although not all forward-looking statements contain these words.
 Forward-looking statements are based on the Company’s current expectations and are subject to inherent uncertainties, risks and assumptions that are difficult to predict.
-Further, certain forward-looking statements are based on assumptions as to future events that may not prove to be accurate, including the satisfaction of customary closing conditions related to the offering, completion of the offering and various other factors.
+Further, certain forward-looking statements are based on assumptions as to future events that may not prove to be accurate.
 These and other risks and uncertainties are described more fully in the sections titled “Risk Factors” and “Cautionary Note Regarding Forward-Looking Statements” in the final prospectus related to the offering described herein, and the Company’s Annual Report on Form 10-K and other reports filed with the Securities and Exchange Commission.
 Forward-looking statements contained in this announcement are made as of this date, and the Company undertakes no duty to update such information except as required under applicable law.

 For more information, please contact: